blitz-cmd/Soil_Moisture_Monitoring_using_IoT_Sensors/README.md

 ```
 ## Libraries Installation Steps:
 ```
-You can install from library.zip by:
+You can install it from library.zip by:
-1) Unzip the library.zip
+1) Unzip the `libraries.zip`
-2) Move the folder to default location "C:\Users\<username>\Documents\Arduino\"
+2) Copy the folder to default location "C:\Users\<username>\Documents\Arduino\"
-3) There will be a library folder
-4) Copy there
+3) Paste there
-5) If you have used custom folder for your project then copy the library folder there
+4) If you have used a custom folder for your project then copy the library folder there
 ```
 ## Connections:
 #### 1) NodeMCU ESP8266 -> Soil Moisture